14 Langkawi Tips: Skip the Wrong Rental Car and the Jellyfish Sting

 80-150 MYR/night

 Langkawi rewards the prepared and mildly inconveniences the impulsive.
-Rent a decent car, respect the culture, avoid the jellyfish, and you'll have an excellent time.
+Rent a decent car, respect the culture, sidestep the jellyfish, and the island opens up beautifully.
 For more Malaysian islands, Borneo offers orangutans and Penang offers the best street food in Asia.